achalnm/CardioRisk_ML/README.md

 Cardiovascular disease is one of the leading causes of death worldwide.
 Early prediction of risk can guide timely interventions.
 This project focuses on the **cardio_train dataset** containing 70,000 anonymized patient records and builds machine learning models to predict cardiovascular disease status, where:

 - `0` indicates healthy
-- `1` indicates the presence of cardiovascular disease
+- `1` indicates the presence of a cardiovascular disease

 The project workflow included: